pomle/tweens/README.md

 #### `update(deltaTime: number): void`

 Runs one cycle of the spring simulation moving the values toward their desired state.
+Fractions 1/10-1/120 is a reasonable range given the default spring config.

 #### `clear(): void`